alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-It’s a criminal offence to export something on the consolidated military list of strategic military and dual use items (known as the 'consolidated list') outside the UK unless you have the right licence.
+It can be a criminal offence to export something on the UK strategic export control lists outside the UK unless you have the right licence.

 $CTA